 • Who takes care of the finances?

-• Ex: We each are responsible for different bills.
+• Answer: We each are responsible for different bills.
 He handles the mortgage and housing expenses like water bill, light bill and the landscaping bills.
 I handle the grocery shopping and smaller household necessities.

 • When is your spouse’s birthday?

-• Ex: His birthday is August 5th, 1987.
+• Answer: His birthday is August 5th, 1987.

 • Have you ever been on vacation together?